-• Public Reporting against average performance targets;

-• Guaranteed Service Level Scheme (GSS); and

-• Service Incentive Scheme (inclusive of an "S-Factor").
+- Public Reporting against average performance targets; - Guaranteed Service Level Scheme (GSS); and - Service Incentive Scheme (inclusive of an "S-Factor").

-The RIC implemented the first two mechanisms1 but decided against adopting a Service introduction of such a scheme in the future.

-Incentive Scheme, specifically the S-factor, for the first regulatory control period.
-However, the

-RIC also indicated that it would revisit this decision and investigate the potential benefits of the
+The RIC implemented the first two mechanisms but decided against adopting a Service Incentive Scheme, specifically the S-factor, for the first regulatory control period.
+However, the RIC also indicated that it would revisit this decision and investigate the potential benefits of the introduction of such a scheme in the future.